Calisthenics for Weight Loss (Exercises & Workout Plan)

 Front Lunges, a calisthenics weight loss workout

-The lunge is a lower-body workout that works on the hamstrings, quadriceps, and glutes.
+The lunge is a lower-body exercise that works on the hamstrings, quadriceps, and glutes.

-You can do them all interchangeably to bolster and tone your legs.
+You can do them interchangeably in your fat-burning calisthenics training to bolster your legs and accelerate fat loss.

 1. Stand straight in the shoulder-width stance and keep your hands on your hips.